Sedona Arizona mountain biking just might be some of the best trail riding in the southwest. Period.

 “It’s huge,” Geurts said.
 “This is just a place where everyone is coming right now and I see it continuing to happen like that.”

 Sedona is the alleged home to energy vortexes – epicenters of swirling energy at certain areas that inspire.
 It’s full of aura photographers, yogis, psychics and palm readers who make up a metaphysical market that rivals any niche you’ve ever seen.
 But don’t let the new age vibe deter you.
 There may be something to it.
-Plus the riding is insane, and it is everywhere.
+Plus Sedona, Arizona mountain biking is insane, and it is everywhere.

 “We’ve got trails that are ranked the best in the world but the ability to get to them and connect them is probably the most unique feature,” says Jim Monahan of Bike and Bean.
 From behind the coffee counter, wearing a Rock Shox shirt, he said the Friday night shop rides, which are open to nearly everyone, have become an institution.
 “We get anywhere from four to 40 people.”